 - Smoking.
-Cigarette smoking may affect sperm quality.
+Cigarette smoking may impair sperm quality.

 - Obesity.
-Obesity may impair hormonal levels and adversely affect fertility.
+Obesity may adversely affect hormonal levels and impair fertility.

 - Bicycling.
 Prolonged bicycling may affect erectile function.
 Pressure from the bike seat can sometimes damage blood vessels and nerves that are responsible for erections.
 Mountain biking, which involves riding on off-road terrain, exposes the perineum (the region between the scrotum and the anus) to more extreme shocks and vibrations and increases the risk for injuries to the scrotum.
 A padded or contoured bike seat set at the proper height and angle can help reduce this risk.

 - Emotional Stress.
 Stress may interfere with certain hormones involved with sperm production but doctors are not sure if stress plays an important role in infertility.